-Options vs futures, which is right for you?
+Options vs futures, which is better?
 Both options and futures contracts can be traded to speculate on rising or falling prices and also as a hedge against existing positions.

 You can use both options and futures to bet on a wide variety of underlying assets, including stocks, bonds, commodities, and currencies.
 And no matter which you choose, you will need a margin account.